Teal Leadership - People Development Magazine

 Finally, it is time to break down the current management tasks and distribute these responsibilities in a rotating style.

 To ease the transition, allow the CEO and managers to voluntarily offer tasks they no longer wish to own to be distributed.
-These tasks can then simply be written on a to-do board or backlog and in each meeting or at the start of each project ask for volunteers to own this responsibility.
+These tasks can then be written on a to-do board or backlog, and in each meeting or at the start of each project, ask for volunteers to take ownership of this responsibility.